Ruben2163/AI-image-rec/README.md

 AI-Image-Recognition
-This Repo is no longer being updated
+This Repo is no longer being updated you can still use this code but it saves to a .h5 not sacetensors or .keras file unfortunatly

 This projects has been made to create a AI model using a CNN to classify images